ronrothjr/The-Threads-of-Becoming/facilitators-guide.md

 ### **What the Threads Are**

-The Threads of Becoming is a diagnostic and engagement framework built around seven universal tensions that appear in every human system—couples, teams, congregations, organizations, and individuals in transition.
+The Threads of Becoming is a diagnostic and intervention framework built around seven universal tensions that appear in every human system—couples, teams, congregations, organizations, and individuals in transition.
 Unlike frameworks that treat conflict as a problem to solve, this approach treats tension as the engine of all growth and transformation.

 **The seven threads are:**